Main image: Dana Assinder

 - Extend its definition of ‘Bathing season’ beyond May-Sept and reclassify discharges from the Long Sea Outfall as “high priority”.

-- South West Water is funding two interventions by the Nurdle Organisation to use purpose-built machinery to clean up the plastic biobeads and nurdles, which are littering Charmouth Beach and river mouth.
+- In Spring 2024, we coordinated two major interventions by the Nurdle Organisation to use purpose-built machinery to clean up the plastic biobeads and nurdles, which are littering Charmouth Beach and river mouth.
 See details here

-- We are supporting Charmouth Heritage Coast Centre's spring beach clean events, where humans remove larger plastics and other litter from the beach.
+- We support Charmouth Heritage Coast Centre's beach clean events, where humans remove larger plastics and other litter from the beach.

-3. Other Sea and River Issues – we will also campaign on 3 issues:
+3. Other Sea and River Issues – we will also campaign on 2 key issues:

-- Climate-led Sea Level Rise: we will press for full information on Wessex Water’s strategy.
+- Climate-led Sea Level Rise: we will press for full information on Wessex Water’s strategy to respond to this (particularly in relation to Charmouth Sewage Treatment Works).

 - Community Projects: we will seek funding to help residents use water butts and other water-saving techniques to reduce the amount of rainwater entering the combined sewer.